wolfix1234/asset-discovery/README.md

 # watchtower
-welcome to my watchtower :)
+welcome to my watchtower :) this is a crawler for bug bounty for finding some asset

 ## setup the watch
 1. inside the database folder run `docker compose up -d`